 I can’t go back to having a regular job.
 Sure, entrepreneurship has its up and downs, but it’s addicting and never boring.
 Most importantly, it’s about fulfilling your own potential, creating solutions to problems, and making the world a better place.

-In the last 5-10 years, with the advent of companies like Kickstarter, Angellist, Etsy, Maker’s Row and Shopify, it’s much easier to start a company.
+In the last decade, companies like Kickstarter, Angellist, Maker’s Row and Shopify have made it much easier to start a company.
 Access to previously brokered information, funding or customers has become much more attainable.

-Quitting your job can be risky, scary, and some people will even try to talk you out of it.
-Before quitting my job to co-own a leather goods line, I had great career paths at Goldman Sachs and Google, and it was tough to leave that security for a risky venture.
+Quitting your job can be risky and scary – some people will even try to talk you out of it.
+Before quitting my job to co-own a leather goods line, I had potentially great career paths at Goldman Sachs and Google, and it was tough to leave that security for a risky venture.
 However, I found that eventually, the feeling of wanting to create and build something outweighs any risk or fear.

 Here are five tips if you are thinking about taking the leap into entrepreneurship: